dumlutimuralp/antrea-packet-walks/README.md

 This article explains the step by step packet walks for a given application flow in the Open vSwitch (OVS) dataplane implemented by Antrea CNI within a Kubernetes cluster.
 The high level packet walks are already explained [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/architecture.md#pod-networking), at Antrea' s project repo on Github.

-The purpose of this article is to walk the reader through an actual flow pattern between a frontend pod to a Kubernetes service and look at things from that specific flow' s point of view with some different details and more wording.

 Special thanks to [Quan Tian](https://github.com/tnqn), [Wenying Dong](https://github.com/wenyingd), [Ran Gu](https://github.com/gran-vmv) for their support in addressing questions about registers and OpenFlow actions.

 ## [PART A - Architecture and Test Environment](https://github.com/dumlutimuralp/antrea-packet-walks/blob/master/part_a/README.md)